ajs17/memills/content/people/mills-edward-hallock-1819-family/features/staten-island.md

 If Bartlett's obituary is accurate, then in 1860, the Mills were residing with Bartlett at "the adjoining house" to "the valuable property at the corner of Broadway and Castleton Avenue".
 Comparing a number of historical maps of Castleton to present day maps, it is striking how the major road names and their courses have remained the same over these many years.
 For example, note the consistency over time in the bends in the road where Broadway intersects Richmond Terrace near Kill Van Kull.
 In fact this area, described elsewhere as "the bend between Van Street and Broadway", is the location of Pine, Hillyer & Co. general store in 1859.
 (1930, Charles W. Leng and William T. Davis, Staten Island and Its People, Volume II, Lewis Historical Publishing Company Inc., NY, p651.)

-The Beers map from 1874 shows "B Brown" in the southwest corner at Broadway and Castleton, and the "adjoining house" would seem to be the structure at the corner of Castleton and State Street.
+The Beers map from 1874 shows "B Brown" in the southwest corner at Broadway and Castleton, and the "adjoining house" would seem to be the structure at the corner of State Street and Castleton Avenue.
+This is corroborated by the 1886 Webb's Directory shown below.

 {{% fig "staten-island/1874-beers-map" "800" /%}}